tonimelisma/fastgallery/README.md

 - Uses relative paths (safe for using in subdirectory or S3)
 - Minimal bloat (no third party frontend libraries, minimal CSS)

-*Please note that fastgallery is still pre-alpha, I am actively working on it*
+*Please note that fastgallery is still beta, I am actively working on it*

-## Install
+## Dependencies

 ### MacOS